-- 1. The Master's Degree Programme in Applied Mathematics has five specialisations and is described in article 8A: - a.
-Analysis (An), - b.
-Computational Science and Engineering (CSE), - c.
-Financial Engineering (FE), - d.
-Optimisation (Opt). - e.
-Stochastics (Sto), - 2.
-An IEP consists of the following parts: - a.
-Core courses worth 24 credits, - b.
-Specialisation courses worth at least 36 credits, of which - a maximum of 6 credits may be spent on non-mathematical courses and - at least 6 credits must be spent on MasterMath (MM) courses. - c.
-Non-mathematical electives worth 12 to 18 credits, a.
-The general part consist of the following compulsory courses:
+- The Master's Degree Programme in Applied Mathematics has seven specialisations and is described in article 8A:

+- a.
+Computational Science and Engineering,

+- b.
+Financial Engineering,

+- c.
+Discrete Mathematics and Optimization

+- d.
+Stochastics.

+- e.
+Partial Differential Equations

+- f.
+Mathematics of Data Science

+- g.
+Mathematics of Quantum Technology and Computation

+- 2. An IEP consists of the following parts:

+- a.
+Common core courses worth 6 credits;

+- b.
+Orientation course of 6 EC;

+- c.
+Specialisation courses worth 48-54 EC, of which

+- a maximum of 12 credits may be spent on non-mathematical specialisation courses

+- d.
+Non-mathematical electives worth 12 to 18 credits,

+- e.
+A thesis project worth 42 credits.

+- 3. Students are required to gain experience as a mathematician in interdisciplinary work.
+This requirement can be satisfied in three ways:

+- Through an internship of 12 or 18 EC as part of the non-mathematics electives.

+- · Through a Joint Interdisciplinary Project,

+- Through a graduation project performed outside the Delft Institute of Applied Mathematics.